yangsec888/www_wmap/Readme.md

 $ rails server
 ```

+####  More Setup Details
+For more information on local installation, please use my demo instance deployment at [Setup.md](Setup.md) for your reference.

 ### Demo Instance
 The application is deployed into a demo instance at [www.wmap.io](https://www.wmap.io/).
 You can logon to it by using demo user 'admin' and password 'admin123'.

-####  Demo Instance Setup Details
-For more information on local installation, please use my demo instance deployment at [Setup.md](Setup.md) for your reference.

 ### Usage
 Under the home page, click on "Start" button to start.
 Follow the on-screen instructions, in order to launch a successfully WMAP discovery.
 The discovery result should be tracked under the "Discovery" menu tab.

 ### To Dos